Cadbury Castle, Somerset

-Cadbury Castle is a Bronze and Iron Age hillfort in the civil parish of South Cadbury in the English county of Somerset.
+Cadbury Castle is a Bronze and Iron Age hillfort in the parish of South Cadbury in the English county of Somerset.
 It is a scheduled monument and has been associated with King Arthur's legendary court at Camelot.

 The hillfort is formed by a 7.28 ha plateau surrounded by ramparts on the surrounding slopes of the limestone Cadbury Hill.
 The site has been excavated in the late 19th and early 20th century by James Bennett and Harold St George Gray.
 More recent examination of the site was conducted in the 1960s by Leslie Alcock and since 1992 by the South Cadbury Environs Project.
 These have revealed artifacts from human occupation and use from the Neolithic through the Bronze and Iron Ages.
 The site was reused by the Roman forces and again from c.
 470 until some time after 580.
 In the 11th century, it temporarily housed a Saxon mint.
 Evidence of various buildings at the site has been unearthed, including a "Great Hall", round and rectangular house foundations, metalworking, and a possible sequence of small rectangular temples or shrines.

 Etymology

-The suffix -bury (from byrig, an Anglo-Saxon word meaning "fort" or "town") is frequently, but not exclusively, used to refer to hill-forts.
+The suffix -bury (from byrig, an Anglo-Saxon word meaning "fort" or "town") is frequently, but not exclusively, used to refer to hillforts.
 The first part of the name may come from the River Cam, as with the nearby villages of West Camel and Queen Camel.
 Other scholars suggest a derivation from some figure named "Cador" or "Cada".
 It is one of three sites in Somerset to include the Cadbury name, the others being Cadbury Camp, near Tickenham, and Cadbury Hill, which is also known as Cadbury-Congresbury to distinguish it from the other sites.